 The HSP nickel copper PGE project is located 130 km north of Havre-Saint-Pierre in Quebec.
 The 150 km2 property is located within the Grenvillian Havre-Saint-Pierre Anorthosite Complex.
 The project is in close proximity to maintained Quebec Hydro roads and 15km north of the new Romaine IV hydroelectric power facility.

 Nickel and platinum group elements were first discovered after an Aerodat survey in 1995.
 This first-pass EM survey revealed several conductors on the property.
-Three of the conductors were examined with ground follow-up.
+Three of the original conductors were examined with ground follow-ups in the late 90s.
 Massive sulphide mineralization was discovered, yielding grab samples with good grades of copper and nickel and elevated platinum, palladium, cobalt and gold values.
-Despite this initial exploration success, no further exploration was recorded on the claims.

 In October 2019 Go Metals flew a tighter-spaced time-domain EM survey with Precision Geosurveys.
-The more powerful system used by Precision Geosurveys in combination with a tighter survey allowed Go Metals to identify conductors extending up to 250 m deep.
-The program highlighter six target areas with shallow conductors on the Property.
+The more powerful AirTEM system in combination with a higher resolution survey allowed Go Metals to identify conductors extending up to 250 m deep.
+The program highlighted six target areas with shallow conductors on the Property.

-The 2021 ground program trenched and sampled the six targets and showed the conductors locally coincide with massive and semi-massive nickel and copper sulphides.
+A 2021 ground program trenched and sampled all six targets and showed the conductors locally coincide with massive and semi-massive nickel and copper sulphides.

 Hugues Longuépée, P.Geo.
 Ph.D., is the qualified person as defined in the National Instrument 43101 and has reviewed the technical information.